microsoft/react-native-gallery/README.md

 2. In the root directory of the repository on your device, run `yarn`.
 3. In the same directory run `npx react-native run-windows`.

+# Installing React Native Gallery

+If you would prefer to avoid building the project from scratch, you can install and run the .appx for the app.
+Follow the following steps:

+1. Clone the repository.
+2. Checkout the v0.64.0-preview.5 branch.
+3. Run `yarn start`.
+4. Open windows/rngallery_1.0.2.0_Win32_Test/rngallery_1.0.2.0_Win32.appx.
+5. Install app and launch.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a